 An examination of the functional operation of the economy from a unit analysis perspective.
-Topics covered include perfect and imperfect competition, factors of consumer demand and elasticwww.wmcc.edu COURSE DESCRIPTIONS ◆ 87 ity, measurement and principles of international trade, the individual firm and costs of production.
+Topics covered include perfect and imperfect competition, factors of consumer demand and elasticity, measurement and principles of international trade, the individual firm and costs of production.
 (Prerequisite - Co-requisite: ENGL120W)